On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

-To illustrate the role of $T$, we changed $T$ from $0.7$ to $0.5$ and kept $r$ at $3.5$.
-Figures $\ref{fig:ex1-3}$(a)-(h) present the updating process and the final clustering result.
-A comparison between Figure $\ref{fig:ex1-2}$ and Figure $\ref{fig:ex1-3}$ shows that data points were updated at a slower rate when $T$ is smaller.
-This can be derived mathematically from ($\ref{eq:f}$): When $T$ is small, $f(u,u)=1$ is much larger than $f(u,v)$ for every $v \ne u$.
+Figures \ref{fig:ex1-3}(a)-(h) present the updating process and the final clustering result when $T$ was decreased to $0.5$ and when $r$ was $3.5$.
+A comparison between Figure \ref{fig:ex1-2} and Figure \ref{fig:ex1-3} shows that data points moved at a slower rate when $T$ was smaller.
+This observation can be explained mathematically from (\ref{eq:f}): When $T$ is small, $f(u,u)=1$ is much larger than $f(u,v)$ for every $v \ne u$.
 Data point $u$ therefore hardly moves as the influence from itself totally dominates.
-Similarly we can conclude from ($\ref{eq:f}$) that data points move faster when $T$ is larger.
-Consider data points as particles in a statistical mechanical system, then parameter $T$ can be taken as the {\it temperature}.
+Similarly, it is can be explained that data points move faster when $T$ is larger.
+If we consider data points as particles in a statistical mechanical system, then parameter $T$ can be interpreted as {\it temperature}.
 This temperature parameter determines the speed of the updating process.